Pentecost,

 There are roads connecting north and south Pentecost.
 However,

 trucks are expensive and there are no regular services.
+If

-are presented below.
-Exchange
+below.
+Exchange Rates.

-| Truck
+Truck

 Journey |